RackWare-Inc/Rackware-Golden-Template/README.md

 ## Product Overview
-RackWare’s RMM Migration is an automated process to migrate your bare metal and virtual workloads from IBM Cloud® Classic to IBM Cloud VPC VSI.
+RackWare Management Module (RMM) Migration is an automated process to migrate your bare metal and virtual workloads from IBM Cloud® Classic to IBM Cloud VPC VSI.
 RMM creates an exact duplicate of a running image without the burden of rebuilding or recreating template images and applications.
 It decouples the application stack from the underlying platform, allowing it to be ported to the IBM Cloud infrastructure with ease.
 RMM simplifies migration of large, complex environments through a simple interface and reduces the time required from weeks to days, reducing capital and operating expenses.
-RackWare RMM includes discovery, analysis, and automation features, allowing all processes to be fast, easy, and error-free.
+RMM includes discovery, analysis, and automation features, allowing all processes to be fast, easy, and error-free.

 ## Key Benefits
 -	Live and non-disruptive migrations
 -	Highly secure and efficient data transfer
 -	Auto provision of target virtual server instance
--	Include/exclude lists: Capture and sync only specific files and directories rather than entire systems
+-	Include/Exclude lists: Capture and sync only specific files and directories rather than entire systems
 -	Delta sync: Sync only the changed parts of files during the final data sync, drastically lowering cutover times
 -	Network optimization: Bandwidth usage limitations, compression and check point restart for all sync operations

 For more information, visit https://www.rackwareinc.com/cloud-migration

 ## Pre-requisites
-Review the following prerequisites for RMM software installation:
+Review the following pre-requisites for RMM software installation:
 -	Make sure that you have IBM Cloud account permissions and access.
 -	Identify the region and zone where you want to deploy the RMM server
 -	For more information about IBM Cloud VPC, see https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started